The Politics of Entertainment

 The Olympics, for example, are often presented as a celebration of human excellence, national pride, and peaceful competition.
 And yes, of course, they can be that.
 But they are also wrapped up with symbolism, rivalry, money, national image, and power.
 We are often told that the Olympics rise above politics, yet reality keeps proving otherwise.

 International sport is one of the clearest places to see the overlap between entertainment and politics.
-The athletes are on the field, but whole countries are invested in what happens.
+The athletes are competing, but whole countries are invested in what happens.
 Governments celebrate the medals.
 Protests and boycotts are never far away.
-And there always seems to be some question of money, influence, or corruption.
-Even the word “neutrality” is slippery, because someone always decides what can be said, shown, or protested.
+And there always seem to be questions of money and influence.
+Even the word “neutrality” is slippery, because someone always has to decide what can be said, shown, or protested.

 Ancient Rome had its arena.
 We have ours.